-Learn how to manage your debts with a 0% balance transfer credit card
+Learn how to manage your debt with a 0% balance transfer credit card

-If you are not accustomed to borrowing money and managing your finances more effectively by way of things like personal loans and credit cards, then you might think that taking out another credit card is hardly conducive to helping you pay off your debts.
+If you’re not accustomed to borrowing money and managing your finances with personal loans and credit cards, then taking out a credit card is the last thing you would do to help you pay off your debts.

 However, there are certain offerings on the market which can make a great deal of financial sense to anyone who has acquired a considerable amount of debt.